facenord-sud/software-composition/README.md

 2. Clone this repo
 3. From the root of this repo, run sbt: `sbt`
 4. To run the example: `run`

+## Future work
+The next steps will to generate the DSL from the DICTO specifications and to interact with the Small-talk engine.
+After that it is neede to provide a way to easely integrate in a Java or Scala project.
+The best way would probably to create a Maven dependecie

 ## TODO